Skyl3r/leetmouse-gui/README.md

 # leetmouse-gui
+Simple GUI for leetmouse (https://github.com/systemofapwne/leetmouse).
+This program assumes you've already installed the leetmouse driver.
-Simple GUI for leetmouse (https://github.com/systemofapwne/leetmouse) Please note it lacks form validation.
+Please note it lacks form validation.
 All fields should be formatted as floats with an 'f' appended to the end, as in the example photo below.

 ![image](https://i.imgur.com/SwWeGPq.png)